Infineon/training-modustoolbox-level3-wifi/README.md

-# ModusToolbox™ Software Training Level 3 – WiFi
+# ModusToolbox™ Software Training Level 3 – Wi-Fi

 This is a 3rd level ModusToolbox™ training class.
-It covers WiFi using PSoC™ 6 any cloud
+It covers Wi-Fi using PSoC™ 6 any cloud

-The material and examples explain and demonstrate the use of WiFi, sockets, HTTP, MQTT, and low power concepts.
+The material and examples explain and demonstrate the use of Wi-Fi, sockets, HTTP, MQTT, and low power concepts.

 ## Pre-requisites